Skip to content

 • The reference region is used to perform intensity normalization (i.e. dividing each voxel of the image by the average uptake in this region) resulting in a standardized uptake value ratio (SUVR) map.
 It can be cerebellumPons or cerebellumPons2 (used for amyloid tracers) or pons or pons2 (used for FDG).

 • PVC_PSF_TSV is the TSV file containing the psf_x, psf_y and psf_z of the PSF for each PET image.
+It is expected to be generated by the user.
 More explanation is given in PET Introduction page.

 Info